lan13005/EtaPi-Analysis/study_combinatorics/README.md

-From the DSelector we have access to the truth information We can determine if the beam photon is the true in-time beam photon using accidental subtraction We can determine if the photon pairings that form the eta and pion candidate are the true ones using sideband subtraction
+From the DSelector we have access to the truth information We can determine if the beam photon is the true in-time beam photon using accidental subtraction.
+We can determine if the photon pairings that form the eta and pion candidate are the true ones using sideband subtraction

 From here it is simple to compare the results. uproot is used to load the flat trees that already contain a lot of